neuefische/wd-flipped-classroom-curriculum/sessions/js-variables-and-numbers/README.md

 ### Primitive Data Types

-- [ ] In Javascript there are 7 different primitive data types:
+- [ ] In JavaScript there are 7 different primitive data types:

 - [ ] **string**: A sequence of characters, for example: `const name="max";`
 - [ ] **number**: A number, for example: `const length=42;` or `const price=4.95;`